steilgedacht/blender-animation-scripts/README.md

 # My Blender Animation Python Scripts
-These are some python scripts that I use for animating repetetive tasks in Blender.
+These are some python scripts that I use for animating repetitive tasks in Blender.

 You can just copy the Python scripts into Blender, select the object on which you want the animation to be applyed on and then run the script.